HoiJean/djangoforbeginners-book/manuscript/ch5.md

 {% endblock content %}
 ~~~~~~~~

 At the top we specify that this template inherits from `base.html`.
-And then display the `title` and `body` from our context object, which `DetailView` makes accessible as `post`.
+Then display the `title` and `body` from our context object, which `DetailView` makes accessible as `post`.

-Personally I found the naming of context objects in generic views extremely confusing at first.
+Personally I found the naming of context objects in generic views extremely confusing when first learning Django.
 Because our context object from DetailView is either our model name `post` or `object` we could also update our template as follows and it would work exactly the same.

 {title="Code",lang="html"}
 ~~~~~~~~